-The first statement leads to another subject receiving 2 Euros.
-Choosing the latter statement triggers a donation of 15 Euros to the children's cancer charity.
+As explained to the subjects, the first statement leads to another subject receiving 2 Euros, whereas the latter triggers a donation of 15 Euros to the children's cancer charity.
 In addition to being fully anonymous (like all choices in our experiments), subjects are informed that the results of the experiment will not be used for any other purpose, such as an opinion poll, thus depriving the statements of any instrumental value.

 Tradeoff.
-The dilemma is thus to stick to one's values and submit the first statement,8 as at least strongly suggested by the deontological approach, or to submit the second one in order to achieve an unambiguously better outcome, in line with a consequentialist view.
-Examining people's willingness to (anonymously) make a statement that is antithetical to their moral identity is a procedure similar to that in Bursztyn et al. (2020), but in our case the consequence of doing so is not a material reward for oneself (one fifth or a day's wage in that paper), but once again creating a positive social externality.
+The dilemma is thus to stick to one's values and submit the first statement, 11 as at least strongly suggested by the deontological approach, or to submit the second one in order to achieve an unambiguously better outcome, in line with a consequentialist view.
+Examining people's willingness to (anonymously) make a statement that is antithetical to their moral identity is a procedure similar to that in Bursztyn et al. (2020), but in our case, the consequence of doing so is not a material reward for oneself (one fifth or a day's wage in that paper), but once again creating a positive social externality.